joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 There ended up being about 30 AI residents in my cohort.
 As AI Residents we were technically "fixed-term full time employees" (so, not contractors or interns).
-As such we went through the Google's normal two-day employee orientation.
+As such we went through the Google's normal two-day employee orientation in mid-July.
 After this we had a separate orientation specific for AI residents that lasted about two week.
 Each of us got an "orientation mentor" who showed us the ropes about how to do basic things within Google Brain and was someone we to whom we could ask questions.
 (There were varying degrees of helpfulness from the orientation mentors.
 My mentor, Patrick Nguyen was great, but I think some residents never saw their orientation mentor at all.)
 We also went through a crash course in deep learning taught by Chris Olah.

 During this time we also chose a topic for a "mini-project" that we would carry out to practice working with Tensorflow and Google's infrastructure.
 In my case